Bahamas - Formalities

 Entry into the Bahamas must be made at one of the official Ports of Entry, and the yellow Q flag should be flown within three miles of the port.
 Notify Customs of your arrival and no one should go ashore until pratique has been granted.
 Clearance must be done on arrival (within 24 hours) and Customs and Immigration will come to your vessel.
 Everyone on board must have a passport and fill out an immigration card.

-The Bahamas can be transited without clearing in until one arrives at a Port of Entry at a convenient time, but during transit one should not enter a port or go ashore.
+The Bahamas can be transited without clearing in until arrival at a Port of Entry at a convenient time, but during transit do not enter a port or go ashore.

 The Fishing Permit is valid for 3 months.
 Extensions to this cost an additional $150 for 12 months.